themanyone/whisper_dictation/README.md

 sudo dnf install python-devel gobject-introspection-devel python3-gobject-devel cairo-gobject-devel
 ```

-Modify `dictate.py` and set your threshold audio level and device.
-Use `gst-inspect-1.0` to get a list of sources.
+Modify `dictate.py` and set the preferred threshold audio level and device which might require some experimentation.
+If the microphone isn't detected, open Control Center and choose the preferred audio device for the mic, whether it is a Bluetooth, USB microphone, or whatever.
+You can also use `gst-inspect-1.0` to get a list of audio sources to try.
 The default `autoaudiosrc` should work in most cases.

 Try the examples on the [Whisper-Jax](https://github.com/openai/whisper_jax) page and make sure that is working first.